kedro-org/kedro/docs/source/integrations/databricks_development_workflow.md

 2. Click on the 'Add Repo' button.
 3. In the 'Add Repo' dialog, select your Git provider from the list.
 4. Enter the URL of your remote Git repository containing the Kedro project.
-5. Paste the access token you generated earlier in the 'Access Token' field.
-6. Click on the 'Add Repo' button to complete the setup.
+5. Click on the 'Add Repo' button to complete the setup.
-7. Clone your Kedro project into Databricks Repos

 In the Repos tab, find the connected Git repository and click on it.
 Databricks will automatically clone the repository and display its contents.
 Your Kedro project is now available in Databricks Repos, and you can start working with it in the Databricks Workspace.